 Short Bio coming soon…

 Luis is our promoter.
-He takes dozens of books with him around the world (in the picture, he is with some children in Panama).
+He takes dozens of books with him around the world (in this picture, he is with some children in Panama).

 I was supposed to work in my family Law business, which I did for a few years.
 Then I decided to follow my heart and I started traveling the world with my favorite novels in my backpack.
 I’ve been living in many places across Europe, the Caribbean area and South America.
 I am always open to new opportunities anywhere in this wonderful world, therefore, I was glad to join this project and share with you my passion for reading and traveling which are more or less the same thing…

-I started to give free books to the young in 2014, after meeting the “poor president” Pepe Mujica, in Montevideo.
+I started to give free books to the young in 2014, when I met the “poor president” Pepe Mujica, in Montevideo.
 I came to believe that this was my true vocation.
-In our modern societies, obsessed by competitions of all sorts and run by analphabet politicians which offer smartphones, I offer novels and poems.
+In our modern societies, obsessed by competitions of all sorts and run by analphabet politicians which offer smartphones, I decided to offer books instead.
 But I did everything alone and it was quite sad.
 When Félicia and the others joined me and we created Articoli Liberi, everything became more funny.
-Our project is getting more and more structured and we are distributing thousands of copies all around the world.
+Our project is getting more and more structured and we are giving thousands of copies all around the world…